struffoli/brighter-beginnings/README.md

-## describe three questions that your site will answer
+## Describe three questions that your site will answer

 How does low-income affect students’ educations?